tmpfs/wget-parser/README.md

 console.dir(parser(buf));
 ```

+* `parser.Parser`: The parser class.
+* `parser.Link`: The class that represents a link.
+* `parser.ParseStream`: Parse stream class.

+Streams support is available, see the [test spec](https://github.com/tmpfs/wget-parser/blob/master/test/spec/parser.js) for example usage.

 ### wget-parser

 A program that reads from `stdin` and prints the result of the parse as JSON, exits with error code 1 if any broken links are found.